RAHYM203/I-am-learning-C-programming-/README.md

-In this page  iwill write codes in C each task will be done by myself
+`In this page  I will code in C each task will be done by myself`